rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/InterfaceReference.md

 Any other value indicates that support is not available.
 In this case, none of the SD Card routines should be used.

+With Firmware 2.0, SD support is always available.
+However, this routine is retained to allow easy backward-compatibility.

 #### 1.1.2.2 SD_INIT (Function #1)

 **Arguments**